-Anyone interested in better board governance has lots of sources available at far less than what Harvard charges.
-Bookstores are full of weighty tomes on the topic, some of the best of which we cite in the Resources section of our own website.
-A quick check via Google for best practices in nonprofit board governance yields nearly 4.5 million hits, give or take a few hundred thousand.
+Anyone interested in better board governance has lots of sources available.
+Bookstores are full of weighty tomes on the topic, some of the best of which we cite in the Resources1 section of our own website.
+A quick check via Google for best practices in nonprofit board governance yields nearly half-a-million hits, give or take a few thousand.
 It's all a bit overwhelming.